HolyCorn-Software/system/system-changes.md

 .

+Fixed minor bug preventing the compat-server from auto-updating compat code

-Updated to the latest version of html-hc featuring bug fixes
+Updated to the latest version of html-hc, featuring a bug fixes

-Fixed minor bug related to reporting errors

-Fixed minor bug that prevented compat-server from updating code